JacobLee23/riemann/docs/user/quickstart.rst

 .. note::

-    :py:meth:`riemann.riemann.Method.partitions` computes and yields the values of the independent variable at each of the partitions, not the values of the dependent variables.
+    :py:meth:`riemann.Method.partitions` computes and yields the values of the independent variable at each of the partitions, not the values of the dependent variables.
 So Riemann Sum methods that rely on the value of the dependent variable at each of the partitions (e.g., Trapezoidal Riemann Sum, Lower Riemann sum, Upper Riemann Sum) cannot be defined in this manner.

 Computing the Riemann Sum
 -------------------------

-Once the function, dimension parameters, and (optional) Riemann Sum methods have been defined, the Riemann sum itself can then be computed, using the :py:meth:`riemann.riemann.rsum` function.
-Simply call the function, passing the callable object followed by the :math:`n` :py:class:`riemann.riemann.Dimension` objects.
+Once the function, dimension parameters, and (optional) Riemann Sum methods have been defined, the Riemann sum itself can then be computed, using the :py:meth:`riemann.rsum` function.
+Simply call the function, passing the callable object followed by the :math:`n` :py:class:`riemann.Dimension` objects.
 The output is a single :py:class:`decimal.Decimal` object.

 .. code-block::